Tag Archives: educators

 Seven C’s of Resilience

-The Seven C’s of Resilience developed by a pediatrician, Ken Ginsburg, MD, are well known.
+The Seven C’s of Resilience, developed by a pediatrician, Ken Ginsburg, MD, is well known.
 His specialty is in adolescent medicine at the Children’s Hospital of Philadelphia.
 Dr. Ginsburg developed the 7 Cs model of resilience to help kids and teens build the skills to be happier and more resilient.
-Although the model was for children, the skills apply to adults also.
+Although the model was for children, the skills also apply to adults.

 Dr. Ginsburg developed the 7 Cs model to center around these critical ideas.
-First, children and teens live up or down to the expectation that (we) adults set for them.
+First, children and teens live up or down to the expectations that (we) adults set for them.
 The young people need us (adults) to hold them accountable to high expectations and love them unconditionally.
-Second, modeling resilience for kids and teens is more important than talking about it.
+Second, modeling resilience for kids and teens is more important than discussing it.

 Now, you are wondering what the 7 C’s of resilience are.
 The American Academy of Pediatrics summarizes the 7 Cs as follows: